Shashank231190/HGSDeploy/Part 3 - COnfiguring Shielded VM/HGS_Notes_Part3.md

 Steps:

-1. VM which needs to be prepared to become shielded VM - needs to be turned off.
+1. Turn off the VM which needs to be shielded.
 First off I retreive HGS guardian metadata from the HGS server:

  Note: Create HGS directory on c:\ path on HGS server and then run below command on HGS server.